 Moyet also plans to offer classes in herbs, organic gardening with vineyard and orchard, and natural methods of food preparation.
 Besides having a sous apprenticeship program.

 Henderson is open for tours.
 The bed and breakfast has been expanded to 10 rooms and offers Victorian charm with modern amenities (including wireless connection).
 This unique site hosts tastefully countless other more personalized evens such as bridal showers, high teas, anniversaries, and holiday events.

 The castle has had a history of financial demands and stress.
 Chef-entrepreneur Moyet has said, “My goal and my job is to find a sustainable recipe to make sure this castle will never bin trouble ever again.”
-Moyet, now divorced, resides at the cast, a true “Lord of the Manor.”
+Moyet resides at the cast, a true “Lord of the Manor.”